Line Drawing Guided Progressive Inpainting of Mural Damage: Experiments and Results

 \subsection{User Study}

-We have performed a user study towards the inpainting result of the four methods.
-We randomly selected 10 images from the evaluation set, listed four different restored results with these methods for each image, and asked 10 users to rate the quality of them.
-Users scored them on a scale of 1 to 10 referring to the original paintings we provide.
-As a result, our methods got an average score of 8.42, while the scores of Deepfillv2, EdgeConnect, and RFR are respectively 7.6, 6.31, and 3.93.
-In Fig.~\ref{fig:userstudy}, the four statistical charts from (a) to (d) show the user-evaluation results of the four methods, respectively.
-We sorted users' scores from high to low into four levels.
-The higher the score, the higher the level and the darker the color.
-The result confirms our analysis that our approach outperforms EdgeConnect and RFR, but the results of Deepfillv2 and ours are close in some cases.
-We find that Deepfillv2 has already done well in image inpainting, whose results are brightly colored and clearly textured.
-However, in terms of whole harmony, our approach is more holistic, which is very important for the murals with distinctive style features.
+We perform a user study towards the inpainting result of the six methods.
+We randomly select 10 images from the evaluation set, listed six different restored results with these methods for each image, and ask 10 users to rate the quality of them.
+Users score them on a scale of 1 to 10 referring to the original paintings we provide, where higher score denotes higher quality.
+According to the experimental results, our methods got an average score of 8.65, while the scores of Deepfillv2, structureflow, ICT, EdgeConnect, and RFR are 7.85, 7.37, 5.7, 6.82, and 3.93, respectively.
+In Figure~\ref{fig:userstudy}, six statistical charts from (a) to (f) show the user-evaluation results of the six methods, respectively.
+We sorted users' scores from high to low into six levels.
+A higher score denotes a higher level, marked with darker color.
+The results justify our analysis that our method achieves the best visual effects as judged by users.
+Following this, Deepfillv2 and structureflow perform similarly, however they obtain worse results for larger damages, and occasionally show noticeable color inconsistencies, leading to lower scores as compared to our method.